Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Introduction

 There is another interesting scenario where the SM gauge group~:~$\mathcal{G}_{\rm SM} = {\rm SU}(3)_C \otimes {\rm SU}(2)_L \otimes {\rm U}(1)_Y$ can be extended by a general U$(1)_X$ gauge group.
-To cancel the gauge and mixed gauge-gravity anomalies, we introduce three generations of the right handed neutrinos.
+To cancel the gauge and mixed gauge-gravity anomalies, we introduce three generations of the right-handed neutrinos.
 After breaking of the general U$(1)_X$ symmetry, the Majorana mass term of the heavy neutrino is generated which helps to explain the origin of light neutrino mass after the electroweak symmetry breaking~\cite{Das:2016zue,Das:2017flq,Das:2017deo}.
 Apart from the neutrino mass, such a scenario has an additional aspect giving rise to a BSM and neutral gauge boson called $Z^\prime$ which acquires mass term after the general U$(1)_X$ symmetry breaking.
 Like the heavy neutrinos, the mass of $Z^\prime$ is a free parameter.
 Unlike the $B-L$ scenario, the general U$(1)_X$ extension has an interesting property.
-After the anomaly cancellation, we find that the U$(1)_X$ charges of the left and right handed SM fermions are different.
+After the anomaly cancellation, we find that the U$(1)_X$ charges of the left- and right-handed SM fermions are different.
 As a result, they interact differently with the $Z^\prime$ invoking chiral interactions.
 In the context of high energy electron positron collider, the chiral property of the heavy $Z^\prime$ has been tested in Ref.~\cite{Das:2021esm-3}.
+These models have been well studied in the context of different phenomenological aspect; however, the implication of the chiral nature of the $Z^\prime$ was unexplored in the context of intensity and lifetime frontiers.
+As a result, we study these chiral scenarios to estimate the constraints on the model parameters from FASER, FASER2, DUNE, and ILC beam dump experiments systematically for the first time.